aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/generating-patch-code/_index.md

 }
 ```

-In this step, we create a `BarcodeGenerator` instance with the specified type (`PATCH_CODE`) and encode text ("Patch T").
-The generated Patch Code is then saved to a file.
+In this method we:

+1. Define the output folder (`dataDir`).
+2. Instantiate `BarcodeGenerator` with `EncodeTypes.PATCH_CODE` and the text `"Patch T"`.
+3. Save the generated image to disk.

-## Step 2: Set Patch Format
+### Step 2: How to Set Patch Format

+If you need a specific paper size, you can set the format before saving.
+This demonstrates **how to set patch format** to US Letter.

 ```java
 public static void setPatchFormat() throws IOException {